YYChen01988/Restaurant_Booking_System_Fullstack/README.md

 - Add correct route for showing customer and editing customer, same for booking
 - Bookings needs a button to show all bookings
+- Should clicking on a customer edit or show bookings